 Perfect for pretend play, this all-natural, durable (and a-dorable) fox push toy made from solid maple will be a playroom staple for years to come.

 One of the most popular Montessori-inspired toddler toys that packs a conceptual punch—these colorful wooden cups and balls teach colors, numbers, and spatial skills, along with developing fine motor skills.
 So many ways to play!

 Montessori-inspired dolls should be as lifelike as possible.
 We love that this one fits the bill while also being completely machine washable and durable enough for hours of toddler pretend play.

 Simple, colorful peg dolls are a Montessori fave.
 They're perfectly sized for little hands, and there are countless ways toddlers can play and pretend with them for many years.
 We love these because they also teach sorting and basic colors.

-When your toddler has mastered simple puzzles, it may be time to start developing their spacial skills and move up to tangrams.
-This one's pieces not only fit within the hexagon base, but also can be removed and manipulated into whatever shape your little one can dream up.
+When your toddler has mastered simple puzzles, it may be time to start developing their spatial skills and move up to tangrams.
+This one's pieces not only fit within the hexagon base but can also be removed and manipulated into whatever shape your little one can dream up.

-Interlocking blocks are the perfect challenge for any curious toddler looking for the next step up from classic block sets.
-These wooden robots will help your kiddo learn about building, balancing and stacking.
+Stacking stones are the perfect challenge for any curious toddler looking for the next step up from classic block sets.
+These wooden "stones" will help your kiddo learn about building, balancing and stacking.

 We independently select and share the products we love—and may receive a commission if you choose to buy.
 You've got this.